ThGail/AI-TICTACTOE/README.md

 # AI-TicTacToe
-Python program providing an AI that can play intelligently to the TicTacToe game.
+Python program providing an AI that can play to the TicTacToe game.

 Welcome to my TicTacToe AI !